LostSyndicate/engine_project/README.md

 When compiled, libraries and DLLs should be put under lib/x64 or lib/x86 and when compiling the program, be put in the same directory as the executable.

-- **Currently OpenGL 3.3 Core is being used, however it can be a higher version if required.**
+***OpenGL 3.3 Core is used for rendering, version can be higher.***

 # Compilation
+- **Make sure you compile everything with same compiler!**

 Run CMakeLists.txt then open the project and compile.
 On linux use 'cmake -B"build" -G"MinGW Makefiles" CMakeLists.txt" then cd into build and run make.
 If you are compiling from MinGW on windows you may need to open "Developer Command Prompt for VS" and run nmake from there.

+Once compiled don't forget to copy the DLLs to the directory the executable is located.

-## Starting the application
+# Starting the application

 To start the application, create a class that uses ```Application``` and run it.